Bismuth Price Down 5% Over Last Week (BIS)

-Bismuth (CURRENCY:BIS) traded 25.8% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on April 6th.
-Over the last seven days, Bismuth has traded down 5% against the US dollar.
-Bismuth has a total market capitalization of $2.07 million and approximately $26,440.00 worth of Bismuth was traded on exchanges in the last day.
-One Bismuth coin can now be purchased for $0.11 or 0.00000187 BTC on popular cryptocurrency exchanges.
+Bismuth (CURRENCY:BIS) traded 25.8% lower against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on April 6th.
+Over the last seven days, Bismuth has traded 5% lower against the dollar.
+One Bismuth coin can now be purchased for about $0.11 or 0.00000187 BTC on popular exchanges.
+Bismuth has a market capitalization of $2.07 million and $26,440.00 worth of Bismuth was traded on exchanges in the last 24 hours.

 - GoChain (GO) traded down 7.6% against the dollar and now trades at $0.0676 or 0.00000116 BTC.